Call for Nominations

 Nominators should include a completed copy of the Standing Committee Nomination Form.

 We welcome recommendations of members of marginalized groups.
-These groups include but are not limited to Aboriginal peoples; women; racialized academic staff; academic staff with disabilities; and lesbian, gay, transgender, queer and two-spirited academic staff.
+These groups include but are not limited to Aboriginal peoples; women; racialized academic staff; academic staff with disabilities; and lesbian, gay, bi-sexual, trans, queer and two-spirited academic staff.

 Academic Freedom and Tenure Committee